Obama says confident Iran sanctions could be reimposed if deal broken

 "It would be a foolish approach to take, and, you know, perhaps Mr. Walker, after he's taken some time to bone up on foreign policy, will feel the same way," Obama said.

-In an excerpt released on Monday, Obama poured cold water on an Israeli demand that a deal be predicated on Tehran recognising Israel.
+In an excerpt released on Monday, Obama poured cold water on an Israeli demand that a deal be predicated on Tehran recognizing Israel.

 Obama said a nuclear deal would not solve many of the other disagreements Washington has with Tehran.